osynge/whatenv/README.md

 ### Open Stack's HEAT ###

-This loks very interesting but was not practical for my use case at the time of writing.
+This locks very interesting but was not practical for my use case at the time of writing.
 Focused on orchestration and less on testing via jenkins.

     https://wiki.openstack.org/wiki/Heat